 It was once believed to be extinct, but the native spiny daisy is now blooming strongly across Banrock Station.

-For many years it was presumed to be extinct, before being rediscovered in 1999 when a farmer spotted a plant at the edge of his paddock in South Australia’s mid-north.
+It was presumed to be extinct for many years before being rediscovered in 1999 when a farmer spotted a plant at the edge of his paddock in South Australia’s mid-north.

 Since then, the species has been the subject of a concerted conservation effort by the Spiny Daisy Recovery Team under the guidance of the Department of Environment, Water and Natural Resources, and supported by Trees For Life.
 With that, a program to replenish the critically-endangered species started at Banrock Station in the Riverland in 2014 with a mission to transplant the spiny daisy to as many different locations as possible will help to ensure the species will not be wiped out by events such as bushfires.